johnstongrant/Tech-Demo-TailwindCSS/README.md

 }
 ```

 This is it!
-Now you can call the new Avatar component how many times you want with appropriate props.
-We have just created a reusable React component with props.
+Now you can call the new Avatar component how many times you want with desired props.

 ```jsx
 <Avatar src="src1"></Avatar>